Cruise ships are still scrambling for safe harbor - KRDO

 Cruise ships are still scrambling for safe harbor

-More than a dozen cruise ships remain stranded at sea right now, as ports deny entry and passengers panic about returning home.
+More than a dozen cruise ships remain stranded at sea right now — some with and some without passengers — as ports deny entry and passengers panic about returning home.

 On March 13, in light of mounting fears over onboard Covid-19 outbreaks, the Cruise Lines International Association (CLIA) made the decision to suspend operations from US ports of call for 30 days.